obsolism/obsolism/figures.md

 # Obsolist Figures

-Some people and characters that are relevant to the practice of Obsolism.
+A list of figures that are relevant to the practice and mythology of Obsolism.

 ## The Tyrant *(Fictional)*
 Other names: